 When you are done stressing about the move and finding the perfect accommodation, you can enjoy galleries, restaurants, and boutiques spread all over the West Loop.
 Stop by the cozy Avec, taste some Mediterranean dishes, or make a reservation at Oriole and have some fine dining experience.
 You might also be amazed at the all-year-round indoor French market which showcases local vendors and artists.

-West Loop is an attractive destination for many, but people that love fast and urban lifestyle will surely thrive here.
+West Loop is an attractive destination for many, but people that love fast and urban lifestyles will surely thrive here.
 If you are one of them, don’t wait up, figure out how to move out of state on budget, and embrace every opportunity that is offered to you.

 Check Out Edgewater When Looking for Cheap Places to Live in Chicago